Business Process Mapping for Improvement

 For most of us the individual activities will only total 4 hours.

-Think about that; the steps, activities that make up buying a house using a solicitor total 4 hours but take 10 weeks to deliver!
+Think about that; the steps, activities that make up buying a house using a solicitor total 4 hours but take over 10 weeks to deliver!

 If you have a process you're thinking of mapping - STOP! think how long it takes from start to finish, then check.